framps/raspiBackupDoc/en/src/backup-types.md

 However, this requires manual configuration of *Systemd* timers and requires good *Systemd* knowledge.
 The *raspiBackupInstaller* configures only one backup type.

 All backup types can be completely restored with *raspiBackup*.
+A `dd` backup can also be restored wth a Windows system.

-An `dd` backup creates a consistent binary image of the system.
+A `dd` backup creates a consistent binary image of the system.
 The entire device with the system is always read and backed up.
 This means that data that has not changed is also backed up.
 It also means that the restore device must be at least as large as the original system for the restore.